risk-of-raine/Chloe-s-Livery-Graphics/Chloe's Decals/Federation Liveries/VX-23 Sky Blue/README (pwetty pls).txt

 these were made from memory without looking anything up and they're definitely not accurate to the original livery btw. i would advise against using them you should probably make your own but i am including them just in case!

+the original is also included in this repo. if you're reading this you probably missed it